A SoulCycle Employee Was Fired 4 Weeks Into Maternity Leave. Now She’s Suing

 “SoulCycle pitches a brand of ‘tolerance and equality,’" Christensen said in an email statement sent to Refinery29.
 “But there is nothing inclusionary about firing a female employee because she became pregnant.
 This suggests allegiance to the bottom line over a ‘safe community.’
 Recent allegations about a lack of commitment to diversity and inclusion by several female instructors creates even more questions about SoulCycle’s culture.”

-Last year, SoulCycle took a public hit when it was revealed that one of its major investors Stephen Ross hosted a fundraiser for President Donald Trump.
+Last year, SoulCycle, and its parent organisation Related Companies (which also owns Equinox), took a public hit when it was revealed the founder Stephen Ross hosted a fundraiser for President Donald Trump.
 Many customers quit.

 Kafenbaum filed her charge with the Equal Employment Opportunity Commission and said that her treatment violated Title VII of the Civil Rights Act of 1964, as amended by the the Pregnancy Discrimination Act of 1974.